devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 I am basing this guide on a combination of conference talks, blog articles by respected Flutter developers, the official documentation, scientific papers that cover cross-platform mobile development in general and many other sources.
 All sources used in the guide are listed in chapter [_6 References_][refs].
 To put that theoretical knowledge into practice, I built the Wisgen application [[@faustWisgen2019]](https://github.com/Fasust/wisgen) using the Flutter Framework, the BLoC Pattern [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE), and a four-layered architecture.

 ## Creation Process
-If your in interested in how this guide was created, how Wisgen was built, how a bridge between a citation software and Markdown was realized, or any other details about the creation process, check out the [Meta-Documentation](https://github.com/devonfw-forge/devonfw4flutter/blob/master/Meta-Documentation.pdf).
+If you are interested in how this guide was created, how Wisgen was built, how a bridge between a citation software and Markdown was realized, or any other details about the creation process, check out the [Meta-Documentation](https://github.com/devonfw-forge/devonfw4flutter/blob/master/Meta-Documentation.pdf).

 # 100-The-Flutter-Framework
 ## Introduction